To view "Two Very Different Houses" click here.

 Surprisingly, there are maybe fewer than a handful of

-references to the Salt Sea in the Hebrew Scriptures
+references to the Salt Sea in the Hebrew Scriptures and

-and none in the Christian Bible.
+none in the Christian Bible.
 Somewhere, probably on its

-southeast end, would be located the doomed cities
+southeast end, would be located the doomed cities of

-of Sodom and Gomorrah (Genesis 18) and three other "Cities
+Sodom and Gomorrah (Genesis 18) and three other "Cities of

-of the Plain" - Admah, Zeboiim and Zoar (Deuteronomy 29:
+the Plain"- Admah, Zeboiim and Zoar (Deuteronomy 29:23).

-23).
 See also Quran 7:80-81, 84; 29:34-35.
-The settlement of
+The settlement of Zoar

-fled to Zoar from Sodom (Genesis 19:21-22).
-Before the
+Zoar from Sodom (Genesis 19:21-22).
+Before the blight, the

-Siddim (Genesis 14:3, 8, 10).
-Much later, King David was said
+14:3, 8, 10).
+Much later, King David was said to have hidden

 RISING UP TO QUMRAN